sitiaminah1104/sitiaminah1104/README.md

-- 👋 Hi, I’m @sitiaminah1104
+- 👋 Hi, I’m @sitiaminah1114
-- 👀 I’m interested in ...
+- 👀 I’m interested in simple program
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning simple aplication
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 sitiaminah1104/sitiaminah1104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.